CS171/Homework_instructions/week-03/lab/week_03_lab.md

 *See you next week!*

-Please include the code of your completed activity 3 in your homework submission.
-Read the homework documentation for more detail.
+Please include the code of your completed activity 3 in your submission.

 &nbsp;